-Description of the Evaluation Activity Context and Means of Evaluation Learning Objectives Evaluation Criteria Dates Value Quizzes In class 1,2,3,4.
+Description of the Evaluation Activity Context and Means of Evaluation Learning Objectives Evaluation Criteria Dates Value % Quizzes 1,2,3,4.
 Textual comprehension.
 Textual analysis.
 Thesis formulation, Thesis support including supporting arguments and textual evidence.
-Creative writing (a collective short story) Weekly 20% Essays (based on texts read) Individual, in class 1,2,3,4 Essays (based on texts read) Individual, outside of class Literary analysis.
+Creative writing (a collective short story) Weekly 20% Essays (based on texts read) Individual 1,2,3,4 Essays (based on texts read); Individual, outside of class; Literary analysis.
 Explication of a literary text.
 Identifying literary themes and demonstrating how the author expresses them.
 Recognition of literary devices.
 Situating a work of literature in its historical and cultural context.
 Application of a literary theory to a text.
-Weeks 5 and 9 25% (12.5% each)

-Mid-Terms: oral and written Individual, in class 1,2,3,4 Literary analysis.
+The instructor will inform you at the start of the term 25% (12.5% each) Mid-Terms: oral and written Individual 1,2,3,4 Literary analysis.
 Proper academic English.
 Explication of short texts.
 Thesis formulation.
 Literary support for the thesis.
 Textual analysis through one of the literary theories presented in class.
 Debate preparation: Thesis and textual support.
 The ability to discuss literary themes, works read in class and literary theory in the context of a debate and a roundtable.
-Week 7 20% (10% each) Stylistic Test 1,2,3,4.
-Textual organization.
+Week 7 20% (10% each) Stylistic Test 1,2,3,4 Textual organization.
 Use of proper academic English.
 Thesis writing.
 Self-correction.
-Week 10 5% Final Written Exam Final Oral Exam Individual, in class In Groups (Individual Marks) 1,2,3,4 Explication of short texts.
+Week 10 5% Final Written Exam Individual 1,2,3,4 Explication of short texts.
 Thesis formulation.
 Literary support for the thesis.
 Textual analysis through one of the Literary theories presented in class.
+Week 15 15%

-The ability to discuss literary themes, works read in class and literary theory in the context of a debate and a roundtable.
-Week 14 Week 15 15% 15% IOIAL 100/0
+Final Oral Exam In Groups (Individual Marks) 1,2,3,4 The ability to discuss literary themes, works read in class and literary theory in the context of a debate and a roundtable.
+Week 15 15% TOTAL 100%